 instructs the Director of the Radiocommunication Bureau

-1 to support administrations in their work towards the implementation of both Resolutions 36 (Rev. Guadalajara, 2010) and 136 (Rev. Guadalajara, 2010), as well as the Tampere Convention;
+1 to support administrations in their work towards the implementation of both Resolutions 36 (Rev. Guadalajara, 2010) and 136 (Rev. Busan, 2014), as well as the Tampere Convention;

 2 to collaborate, as appropriate, with the United Nations Working Group on Emergency Telecommunications (WGET);